mathiasverraes/15yearsddd/manuscript/Scott-Millett/essay.md

 ## Don’t focus on requirements collaborate on viable solutions

+> "It's better to be approximately right than precisely wrong." —Eli Goldratt

  * Requirements assume someone has all the answers - this is a massive fallacy.
 Not about getting requirement.
 Remove problems with business counterparts or show art of the possible, look for oppurtunities.
  * Be accountable - Don’t delegate solution design to the business
  * It’s not someone else’s problem, it’s yours.